runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 Repetition
 ----------

 We can introduce more complexity by introducing more forms.
-Even with simple repetition, we can build complex scenarios.
+Even with simple repetition, we can build complex outputs.
 Repetition is banal when writing code.
 It is the distribution of the repeated elements that creates meaning.
-The repetition of rectangles has - of course - a much greater significance in computational design, because the pixel grid is the one and only way of expression.
+The repetition of rectangles has fundamental significance in computational design, because the pixel grid is the lowest level of expression.

 	Show grid of rectangles with different meanings, from DE